seohyun-hwang/onlineEncryptionHub/README.md

 The application asks you to create an account with a username and password, after which it lets you store encrypted text-entries in a database (which is cleared as soon as the backend program is terminated).

+Features:
+1. Create account
+2. Delete account
+3. Create message
+4. Delete message
-There are five features: 1.
-Create account, 2.
-Delete account, 3.
-Create message, 4.
-Delete message, and 5.
-Fetch all messages after account login.
+5. Fetch all messages after account login

-The text-entries are encrypted using Rijndael AES-256 cryptography with Cipher Block Chaining.
+Your text-entries are encrypted using Rijndael AES-256 cryptography with Cipher Block Chaining.
-Your password is stored in ciphertext after being passed through a one-way SHA-256 algorithm.
-Passwords are salted and stretched using abridged PBKDF2 (with 600,000 iterations).
+Your password is encrypted using a one-way SHA-256 algorithm.
+Passwords are salted and stretched using abridged PBKDF2 (iteration count 600,000).

 My core cryptographic algorithms (PBKDF2, SHA-256, AES-256, CBC mode) are ***fully custom-rolled*** and use no libaries.